Header Banner

-How To: Make "Hot Ice" with Sodium Acetate Crystals
+How to Make "Hot Ice" with Sodium Acetate Crystals

 If you've ever used a heating pad or hand warmer, you essentially know what "hot ice" is.
 It's supersaturated sodium acetate, and it's actually fairly easy to make at home out of sodium acetate crystals.
 You can also make it out of vinegar and baking soda (directions at the bottom of this article).